Kitware/SMTK/doc/userguide/simulation/index.rst

 The :smtk:`smtk::simulation::ExportSpec` class aggregates all of the information you should need to write the input deck:

-* an attribute system holding simulation parameters
+* an attribute collection holding simulation parameters
-* an attribute system holding locations of files involved in the export
+* an attribute collection holding locations of files involved in the export
 * an object that provides methods for querying the analysis grid (be it a model or mesh).

 Your python export script is expected to take a single argument (an